Chronology of World War II

 • The 42,000-ton liner Empress of Britain is damaged by a Focke-Wulf FW-200 Condor bomb attack off the coast of Ireland 70 miles northwest of Donegal Bay.
 The British destroyers Echo and Burza take off 570 survivors.
 She is taken in tow by the Burza and U-boats are sent in pursuit.
 The liner is sunk 2 days later on the 28th by U-32 with the loss of 25 crewmen and 20 passengers.

-• The British Liner Empress of Britain Sinks
+• Sinking of the Empress of Britain

-the <i>Empress of Britain</i>
+Sinking of the <i>Empress of Britain</i>

 • U-28 damages the British steamer Matina (5389t) about 100 miles west of Rockall.
 U-31 sinks the steamer on the 29th with the loss of the entire crew of 71.